broml/Project_Emily/README.md

 InputPad: independent, 2x 18650 Li-Ion batteries

 > **Important:** The audio amplifier requires its own dedicated 5V supply via
 > a buck converter.
-Running it directly from the servo power rail may causes audio
-> cutouts when servos draw current.
-Also the freenove board may exceed the 5.5V power limit of the amplifier.
+The freenove board may exceed the 5.5V power limit of the amplifier.

 > **Note:** There are no data wires between EmilyBrain and CamCanvas.
 All
 > communication is wireless (WiFi/UDP).
-Only power wires run through the neck.

 ### Assembly Notes